neurospin/neuro-forge/README.md

 # neuro-forge: reproducible provisioning of neuroimaging workspaces for image processing and data analysis

 This project contains everything needed to build and update the neuro-forge packages. neuro-forge is a set of packages for the Conda ecosystem dedicated to image analysis and data analysis in neuroimaging.
+The URL for neuro-forge channel is https://brainvisa.info/neuro-forge.

 neuro-forge is still in early alpha stage and should only be used for testing.